This small company liked Trump's tariffs. Now it's fighting to keep its factory open

 "These discussions are internal and pre-decisional," a senior official at the White House's budget office said.
 "Director Mulvaney continually advises the President on many policy matters, including trade and tariffs as a whole, and ultimately President Trump will make the final decision."

-The senior official told CNN that the director has never spoken with the president specifically about Element.
+The senior official told CNN that Mulvaney has never spoken with the president specifically about Element.

 Element's Baer declined to comment to CNN on Mulvaney's role.